gregoire-hw/go_thesis/README.md

 ## Work done:
 - [x] Launch a UUV simulator world with an ASV and an AUV
 - [x] Range-Only measurements
-- [ ] AUV localisation using DVL and IMU
+- [X] AUV localisation using DVL and IMU
+- [ ] ASV localisation using GPS
+- [ ] Localisation using EKF

 ## List of program files:
 File | Description